Summary of progress on the Blaschke conjecture: Conjugate locus geometry

 \section{Conjugate locus geometry}

 Suppose that \(M\) is a Blaschke manifold and \(m_0 \in M\) a point.
 Each cut point of \(m_0\) lies on a periodic geodesic made of two minimal geodesics.
 By minimality, there are no conjugate points along either of those geodesics.
 So a conjugate point doesn't arise except perhaps either at the cut point, or as the geodesic returns to where it started.
 As the geodesic returns, it acheives a conjugate point because all of the geodesics simultaneously return to where they started, all at length equal to twice the diameter.
 So the conjugate points are all at either diameter or twice diameter.

-By the smoothness of the cut locus, if one geodesic hits a conjugate point at the diameter, then they all do.
+At each cut point of \(m_0\), the normal space to \(\cut{m_0}\) consist precisely of tangents to minimal geodesics to \(m_0\).
+If that normal space has dimension 2 or more, i.e. if the cut locus tangent spaces are not hyperplanes, then each unit speed minimal geodesic deforms through a family of unit speed minimal geodesics with fixed end points, i.e. the cut point is a conjugate point.

+Conversely, if the normal space has dimension 1, there is no such deformation, so no conjugate point.
+Therefore there is no conjugate point on any nearby geodesic.
+So all nearby geodesic loops are minimal length loops.
+The set of minimal length loops is closed in the space of geodesics.
+So all of the geodesics reach a conjugate point just when they loop.
+If some geodesic reaches its first conjugate point at twice diameter, then they all do.
+Therefore if some geodesic reaches its first conjugate point at diameter, then they all do.

 Either way, the exponential map reaches the conjugate locus along a sphere in each tangent space.
 Inside that sphere, the exponential map is either a diffeomorphism to the complement of the cut locus, or wraps twice around \(M\).
 Since all conjugate points occur at a fixed distance (either \(D\) or \(2D\) from initial point, if \(D\) is the diameter), conjugate points cannot ``scatter'' as we perturb a geodesic, i.e. the index of a conjugate point is constant in any family of geodesics.

 Rescale \(M\) so that conjugate points arise along geodesics of length 1.
 So has constant rank, say \(k\), along the unit sphere \(S=S^{n-1} \subset T_{m_0} M\).
 By constant rank, the exponential map takes \(S\) into an immersed submanifold \(\bar{S} \subset M\) of dimension \(k-1\) (perhaps not embedded), a cover of the conjugate locus.